7 Best Car Battery Testers and Analyzers

 It tests the overall battery condition, along with the alternator and charging system, using LEDs as an indicator as to whether they’re within limits or not.
 It will give you results for battery condition, alternator state, battery state and a check before charge state.

 ANCEL BA101 Professional Automotive Load Battery Tester

-The tester can tell you all you need to know about the state of the battery and the charging & starting system – voltage, charge, cranking power, unloaded voltage, load voltage, ripple status and charging system status … all on the large LCD display.
+The tester can tell you all you need to know about the state of the battery and the charging & starting system.
+It will give you voltage, charge, cranking power, unloaded voltage, load voltage, ripple status, and charging system status – all on the large LCD display.

-It offers similar functionality to the FOXWELL tester, at a reduced price … the question you need to ask yourself is whether those little extra touches are worth the extra dollars.
-(If you’re looking to use this regularly, in a semi-professional way, then the answer must be yes).
+It offers similar functionality to the FOXWELL tester, at a reduced price.
+The question you need to ask yourself is whether those little extra touches are worth the extra dollars.
+(If you’re looking to use this regularly, in a semi-professional way, then the answer must be yes.)

 OTC 3181 Heavy-Duty Battery Load Tester

 Sure, it doesn’t have the hundred different functions of some of the other testers here, because really, this is designed to do one job, and do it well.
 It’s an analog gauged, hand-held battery tester that loads the battery up to 130A, from 0-16v.

 Need simplistic reliability?
 This is the battery tester for you.

 MOTOPOWER MP0514A Digital Battery Tester